Lion (heraldry): Variants

 Winged lions are depicted in arms as both passant and, more commonly, sejant, and also appear as supporters.
 This figure is commonly referred to as the Lion of Saint Mark, although Arthur Fox-Davies defined as a Lion of Saint Mark one present in a specifically religious context and depicted with a halo.
 The winged lion is the traditional symbol of Venice, whose patron saint is Mark the Evangelist.

 A sea-lion, also called a morse, is depicted with the tail of a fish replacing its hindquarters, hind legs and tail.
 It is described as naiant when depicted horizontally, and as resurgent when rising from water.
 They typically appear as supporters, but are also known as charges and crests.
 The lion-dragon is a lion with the lower body, hind legs, wings and tail of a wyvern, although Fox-Davies doubted the existence of this figure outside of heraldry books and reported not to know of any actual use of it.
 The man-lion, also called a lympago, possesses a human face.

+A lion "morné" has no teeths nor claws.
+A lion "éviré" has no sign of sex.
+Historically lions' genital organs were prominent, and in gules, "as it now is to depict the tongue of that colour".

+A lion "fleshed" of "flayed" has the skin removed, and the color of the flesh.
+It is a very rare term, found for example in the blazon of the dukes of Teck.